Coverdell ESA (Education Savings Account)

 - Expenses for the purchase of any computer technology or equipment, or to pay for Internet access and related services, are considered qualified education expenses if such technology, equipment, or services are to be used by the beneficiary and the beneficiary's family during any of the years the beneficiary is in school (not including expenses for computer software designed for sports, games, or hobbies unless the software is predominantly educational in nature).
 If the computer is for higher education purposes, the beneficiary must be the primary user.

 - Tuition, fees, special needs services in the case of a special needs beneficiary, books, supplies, and equipment required for the enrollment or attendance of the designated beneficiary at an eligible educational institution.

 The cost of room and board is a qualified education expense if the designated beneficiary is at least a half-time student* at an eligible educational institution.
 The expense for room and board is generally limited to:

 - The school's posted room and board charge for students living on campus, or

 - $2,500 each year for students living off campus and not at home.

-An eligible educational institution is any college, university, vocational school, or other postsecondary educational institution eligible to participate in the student aid programs administered by the Department of Education.
-This category includes virtually all accredited public, nonprofit, and proprietary postsecondary institutions.
-(These same eligibility requirements for institutions apply for the Hope Scholarship Credit, the Lifetime Learning Credit, and early withdrawals from IRAs for qualified higher education expenses.)
+An eligible educational institution is any college, university, vocational school, or other post-secondary educational institution eligible to participate in the student aid programs administered by the Department of Education.
+This category includes virtually all accredited public, nonprofit, and proprietary post-secondary institutions.
+(These same eligibility requirements for institutions apply for the American opportunity tax credit, the lifetime learning credit, and early withdrawals for IRAs for qualified higher education expenses.)
 The educational institution should be able to tell you if it is an eligible educational institution.